jlrickert/zet/docs/534/README.md

 ## Backing up data

+There are 2 methods that Navicat gives you.
+One is through an SQL dump, and the other is Backup feature part of Navicat.

+- SQL Method

-Right click the database you want to back up and select Dump SQL File.
+  The SQL dump is more compatible.
+To make right click the database you want to back up and select Dump SQL File.
 Save to some file.
+This can then be used to restore.
+Something to note: freakin slow to restore.
+Like hours.

+- Navicat Backup

-To restore a backup you need to do the thing.
+  The other method is the Backup features.
+This makes a backup on you local machine.
+To backup do the thing.

-[ ] TODO: What does _"do the thing"_ mean

-- [ ] TODO: Holy crap slow